syncfusion-content/ej2-charts-docs/ej2-javascript/circular-chart-3d/title-and-sub-title.md

 ## Subtitle customization

-Circular Chart 3D can be customizing a subtitle using `subTitleStyle` property, to show the information about the data plotted.
+The subtitle of the Circular Chart 3D can be customized using the `subTitleStyle` property.

 {% if page.publishingplatform == "typescript" %}